 Currensea is the UK’s first Card-Based Payment Instrument Issuer (CBPII) and is authorised by the Financial Conduct Authority as a Payments Institution.

-As the UK’s first Direct Debit Travel Card, Currensea acts as a layer in front of your existing current bank account, saving you money, giving you extra security, and making your bank work that bit harder for you whenever you spend in a foreign currency.
+As the UK’s best rated travel debit card, Currensea acts as a layer in front of your existing current bank account, saving you money, giving you extra security, and making your bank work that bit harder for you whenever you spend in a foreign currency.
 In other words, you spend as seamlessly abroad as you do at home.